-Per ABHE Standard 11a, 10: 30 semester hours of Biblical/Ethical courses are required for a bachelor's degree.
-Six of the 30 hours must include PHI 200 - Critical Thinking and Moral Decisions and BTS 105 - Foundations of Ethics.
+Per ABHE Standard 11a, 10: 30 semester hours of Biblical Theological courses are required for a bachelor's degree.
+Six of the 30 hours must include PHI 200 - Critical Thinking and Moral Decisions and BTS 105 - Introduction to the Foundation of Ethics.